kwatts-4/beta-decay-chains/README.md

 The program launches with a tkinter interface.
 The user is prompted to enter a nuclide that undergoes ß- decay as well as a path for the csv.
 The csv is written to a file called `Decay_Chain_[nuclide].csv` in the user-specified directory.
 If no directory is specified, the default is the current directory.

-There is also a checkbox which when selected will print the decay chains to the console as of Python lists.
+There are also two checkboxes.
+When the first is selected, the program will print the decay chains to the console as rows of Python lists.
+When the second is selected, the program will fill in empty values in the csv with the string "Empty", to enable the csv files to be used in the ROOT framework.
+ROOT expects the csv to have rows of equal length.

 Sample Inputs:
 ```python